ianw3214/Cheqin/README.md

 # JOURNAL APP

-Digit journal with the goal to increase the usage of self reflection as it applies to mental Wellbeing.
+Digital journal with the goal to increase the usage of self reflection as it applies to mental Wellbeing.
 Check it out on [Devpost](https://devpost.com/software/cheqin).

 This project consists of four modules: